department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/veteran-prioritization/conversation-guide.md

 ### Things to listen for:

-- _How does the Veteran interpret the sorted cards?_
+- _How does the Veteran interpret the categories?_
--
+- _How does the Veteran distinguish importance?_
+- _How many cards are sorted into each category?_

 ## Topic: Form feedback

 Great, thank you for doing that exercise.
-I'm going to actually share my screen and show you what one of these forms may look like on the VA website.
-I would love your feedback on [WHAT ARE WE LOOKING FOR HERE?]
+I'm going to actually share my screen and show  you an example of what one of these forms may look like on the VA website.

+- What are your first impressions of this page?
+- Have you filled out forms online before?
+- Where would you want to find VA healthcare realated forms?

 ### Things to listen for:

-- _thing_
+- _Take note of where a Veteran would want to find these forms_
+- _Initial impressions of filling out health information on VA.gov_

 ## Follow-up questions - 5 minutes

-- question
-- question
+- Are there any topics or questions you'd like to see that weren't included in today's exercise?
+- Do you have any questions for me?

 ## Thank-You and Closing - 5 minutes